Skip to content

 Some of the debts that can be eliminated in bankruptcy include:

-What Is the Ohio Bankruptcy Means Test?
+The Ohio Bankruptcy Means Test

 Ohio law sets an income limit for people seeking to file for Chapter 7 bankruptcy.
 This is known as the Ohio means test.
 It seeks to show that you do not have the income to file for a Chapter 13 reorganization bankruptcy.
 To qualify for Chapter 7 bankruptcy, you must show that your income level is less than the median income for an Ohio household of a similar size.